|

 Contact POC

-Furthermore, DCWS operates as an in-house psychological assessment agency, also carrying out assessment and development centers for an array of other (civilian) positions within the Armed forces and Ministry of Defence.
-By using this in-house service our customers are ensured of a consultant who is not only experienced in psychological selection but also has knowledge of the complex organisation as the Armed Forces. |
+In addition, DCPL operates as an in-house psychological assessment agency, as it also carries out assessment and development activities for a range of other (civilian) positions within the Ministry of Defence.
+By using this in-house service, our customers are ensured of a consultant who is not only experienced in psychological assessment, but who also has good knowledge of the complex organisation that the Netherlands armed forces is. |

 Point of contact: